CleverCloud/documentation/content/doc/administrate/domain-names.md

 With a CNAME record, your DNS configuration is always up-to-date.
 Using A records will require you to keep the DNS configuration up-to-date manually.

-Domain names linked to Clever Cloud applications are monitored, so we will send you an email if your DNS configuration is obsolete or incorrect.

 We also support wildcard personal domain names, to do so use the standard pattern to describe it: `*.example.com`

 ### Your Application Runs in the Europe/Paris ('PAR') Zone